mendix/docker-mendix-buildpack/README.md

 ### Configuring Custom Runtime Settings

-To configure any of the advanced Custom Runtime Settings you can use setting name prefixed with MXRUNTIME_ as an environment variable.
+To configure any of the advanced [Custom Runtime Settings](https://world.mendix.com/display/refguide6/Custom+Settings) you can use setting name prefixed with `MXRUNTIME_` as an environment variable.

 For example, to configure the ConnectionPoolingMinIdle setting to value 10, you can set the following environment variable:

-example:
+Example:

 ```
 docker run -it \